danielgindi/knex-schema-builder/README.md

         if (err) {
           // An error occurred...
-          // Please take care of the problem manually, then try to run the upgrade routine again.
+          // Please take care of the problem manually,
+          // and then try to run the upgrade routine again.
         } else {
           // Your database has been upgraded successfully!
         }